robch/book-of-ai/docs/chapter-3-sample-overview-openai-chat-js.md

 - navigation
 - toc
 ---
-# OpenAI Chat Completions in JavaScript
+# OpenAI Chat in JavaScript

 --8<-- "docs/warning-ai-generated.md"

-This sample demonstrates how to use the OpenAI Chat Completions API in a JavaScript console application.
+This sample demonstrates how to use the OpenAI Chat API in a JavaScript console application.

 [:material-file-code: Main.js](./samples/openai-chat-js/Main.js)
 [:material-file-code: OpenAIChatCompletionsClass.js](./samples/openai-chat-js/OpenAIChatCompletionsClass.js)